 Book your Free Ticket

 Why are insect populations collapsing around the world?
 Why are there fewer birds and frogs?
 What is happening to Nature in Shropshire and the Welsh Borders?
-To round off Oswestry’s first Festival of Nature, Damian Carrington, the Guardian’s environment editor will moderate a major debate at the Willow Gallery about the steep decline of the natural world and what we as individuals can do.
+To round off Oswestry’s first Festival of Nature, John Vidal, former Guardian environment editor will moderate a major debate at the Willow Gallery about the steep decline of the natural world and what we as individuals can do.
 Entry will be free, but you will need a ticket.